 The most common doll repair request in your average doll shop is to restringing.
 It can be complicated if your doll has a walking mechanism or a multi-part antique composition body with jointed knees and elbows.
 For most dolls with five-piece bodies—a torso, two legs, and two arms—it's quite easy to restring.
 The process will takes about 20 minutes.

 What You Need

 - Hemostats (optional)

 - Look at the doll limbs and head (each part should have a hook or loop) and decide which pattern you want to use to restring the doll.
 If your doll is still loosely strung with original elastic, cut it now and look at the path of the elastic before you remove it completely.
-Some dolls will have the head and legs strung on one elastic and the arms on another, some will have the arms and head on one elastic and the legs on another, and some will have all four limbs and head strung on one elastic.
+If you don't know how your doll was originally strung, experiment with the elastic, trying to string different parts to others to see how the limbs lie best.

-- Don't use rubber bands!
-Rubber bands disintegrate very quickly.
+- Don't use rubber bands—they disintegrate quickly.